 Starting in the 2000’s, Chris began educating on the issues of race, racism, racial healing, and The Civil Rights Movement.
 He speaks at corporations, schools, churches, museums, and community events.
 To arrange a speaking engagement for Chris Preitauer, click the “Bookings” link at the top of this website.

 Chris holds a Bachelor of Science in Television and Film Production from San Diego State University.
-He is proud owner of one of the largest privately-owned black history collections in the United States (see “The Collection” link at the top of this page).
-Chris is producer of the “Our Story” Civil Rights video series (see “Our Story Series” link at top of this page).
+He is proud owner of one of the largest privately-owned black history collections in the United States.
+Chris is producer of the “Our Story” Civil Rights video series, and he is also the producer and co-host of Financial Sense® & Financial Sense® Newshour for Financial Sense® Advisors, Inc.

 Click HERE for Chris’ page with The Legends of the Movement.